threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

 > const aio_link = domain + "/aio";

-Once the susmentioned constants are set, the asynchronous function **deploy** will deploy the application instance on the TFGrid.
+Once the above-mentioned constants are set, the asynchronous function **deploy** will deploy the application instance on the TFGrid.
 This can be seen in the section **try**.

 This section references to all the necessary parameters to deploy the application instance as defined by the user on the TFGrid.
 For example, the subsection **envs** contains all the necessary environment variables for the deployment, such as the SSH public key (**SSH_KEY**), as well as the domain and Nextcloudt setup URLs (**NEXTCLOUD_DOMAIN**, **NEXTCLOUD_AIO_LINK**).
-We also pass a boolean telling the deployer if there is a gateway within the deeployment (**GATEWAY**) as well as the IPv4 address (**IPV4**).
+We also pass a boolean telling the deployer if there is a gateway within the deployment (**GATEWAY**) as well as the IPv4 address (**IPV4**).

 If this **try** function fails, we catch the error and display **Failed to deploy a Nextcloud instance.** as shown in the section **catch (e)**.

-The next section is an **if** statement that will be triggered if the deployment consist of a custom domain and an IPv4 connection.
+The next section is an **if** statement that will be triggered if the deployment consists of a custom domain and an IPv4 connection.
 In this case, we call the function **finalize** to deploy the application instance by passing the **vm** as a parameter.

 If this is not the case, we trigger the second **try** function where we set the gateway.
 Once this is done, we finally trigger the function **finalize** to deploy the application instance with the gateway set.